-- 1.1 Members of the Strategy & Resources Policy Committee are asked to endorse the Publication (Pre-Submission) Draft Sheffield Local Plan (what we are calling 'The Sheffield Plan') for public consultation, ahead of it being considered by full Council.
+- 1.1 Full Council is asked to endorse the Publication (Pre-Submission) Draft Sheffield Local Plan (what we are calling 'The Sheffield Plan') for public consultation.
 The new plan will guide the future of the city by setting out the vision and policies for how and where development will take place up until 2039.
 It is expected that the Plan will be adopted by the end of 2024, following a public examination by a planning inspector.
-Once adopted it will become the city's primary landuse and place-shaping strategy.
-It will cover the whole city except for the areas in the Peak District National Park (where the Peak Park Authority is responsible for planning). - 1.2 At its meeting on 3rd November 2022, the Transport, Regeneration and Climate Policy Committee received a report of the Executive Director, City Futures, on the Publication Draft Sheffield Plan.
-The report considered by that Committee is attached as the Appendix to this report.
-A correction to paragraph 1.8.12 of the report was reported verbally at the Committee; this corrected the employment land supply from 160.81 hectares to 154 hectares.
-Two further amendments to the Publication Draft Plan itself were also reported verbally at the Committee: - (a) Part 1, paragraph 3.14 employment land supply revised from 160.81 hectares to 154 hectares; - (b) Part 2, paragraph 11.8 reference to the 'Enforcement Concordat' deleted and replaced by a reference to the 'Local Enforcement Plan' - 1.3 The Transport, Regeneration and Climate Policy Committee resolved to: - (a) Endorse the Publication Draft Sheffield Plan for the purposes of public consultation; - (b) Endorse the consultation programme for seeking the public's view on the Publication Draft Sheffield Plan; - (c) Endorse the list of 'submission documents' as defined in paragraph 4.3.3 and listed in paragraph 4.3.4 that will form part of the public consultation. - (d) Refer this report to the Strategy and Resources Committee for their consideration in advance of seeking full Council's approval of the Publication Draft Plan, the consultation programme, and the list of 'submission documents'. - (e) Request that any 'schedule of suggested amendments' (referred to at paragraph 1.11.2) compiled after the consultation of the Publication Draft Sheffield Plan be approved by the Strategy and Resources Committee and full Council prior to submitting the relevant documents to the Government.
+Once adopted it will become the city's primary land-use and place-shaping strategy.
+It will cover the whole city except for the areas in the Peak District National Park (where the Peak Park Authority is responsible for planning). - 1.2 Both the Transport, Regeneration and Climate Policy Committee (3rd November 2022) and the Strategy & Resources Policy Committee (15th November 2022) have received a report of the Executive Director, City Futures, on the Publication Draft Sheffield Plan.
+The report considered by the committees is attached as Appendix 1 to this report.
+The covering report considered by the Strategy & Resources Policy Committee is attached as Appendix 2. - 1.3 The Transport, Regeneration and Climate Policy Committee and the Strategy & Resources Policy Committee resolved to: - (a) Endorse the Publication Draft Sheffield Plan for the purposes of public consultation; - (b) Endorse the consultation programme for seeking the public's view on the Publication Draft Sheffield Plan; - (c) Endorse the list of 'submission documents' as defined in paragraph 4.3.3 and listed in paragraph 4.3.4 that will form part of the public consultation. - (d) Seek full Council's approval of the Publication Draft Plan, the consultation programme, and the list of 'submission documents'; - (e) Request that any 'schedule of suggested amendments' (referred to at paragraph 1.11.2) compiled after the consultation of the Publication Draft Sheffield Plan be approved by the Strategy and Resources Committee and full Council prior to submitting the relevant documents to the Government; - (f) Recommend that, in due course, full Council delegates authority to the Chief Planning Officer, in consultation with the Chair, deputy chair and spokesperson of the Transport, Regeneration and Climate Policy Committee, to approve any non-material amendments to the Publication Draft Sheffield Plan and consultation programme prior to public consultation and any adjustments to the list of submission documents set out in paragraph 4.3.4.

-- (f) Recommend that, in due course, full Council delegates authority to the Chief Planning Officer, in consultation with the Chair, deputy chair and spokesperson of the Transport, Regeneration and Climate Policy Committee, to approve any non-material amendments to the Publication Draft Sheffield Plan and consultation programme prior to public consultation and any adjustments to the list of submission documents set out in paragraph 4.3.4. - 1.4 At the Transport, Regeneration and Climate Policy Committee, officers also agreed to consider further whether the cycle parking guidelines proposed in the Draft Plan for secondary schools are appropriate, given the need to promote high levels of active travel.
+- 1.4 At the Transport, Regeneration and Climate Policy Committee, officers also agreed to consider further whether the cycle parking guidelines proposed in the Draft Plan for secondary schools are appropriate, given the need to promote high levels of active travel.
 The proposed Cycle Parking Standards have been developed using best practice and officer experience in implementing the existing cycle parking standards in Sheffield.
 This has been benchmarked against other authorities' standards.
 With specific reference to standards for secondary schools, the standard proposed is at a similar level to other local authorities with similarly ambitious cycling targets to Sheffield.
 This is however a minimum standard and should there be a need and justification for higher provision in relation to individual sites that could be considered at planning application stage. - 1.5 Officers also agreed to consider whether Policy NC12 'Hot-Food Takeaways', as proposed, is unduly restrictive.
 We have discussed this further with Public Health Officers but are of the opinion that the proposed policy strikes the right balance in terms of helping to tackle obesity problems in secondary school aged children and providing opportunities for new hot-food takeaway businesses that serve local communities.